Happiness-DA/LITA_CAPSTONE_PROJECT/README.md

  Use excel function sumif where range = region column, criteria = region, sumrange = total sales column

 ##### Using SQL:
--retrieve the total sales for each product category. select SUM(productsale) as Shirt_Sales from [dbo].[Sales Data 1] where Product = 'Shirt'
+- retrieve the total sales for each product category.

+select SUM(productsale) as Shirt_Sales from [dbo].[Sales Data 1]
+where Product = 'Shirt'
 This query is used individually for all the products

-- find the number of sales transactions in each region. select region, count (*) AS Sales from [dbo].[Sales Data 1] group by region
+- find the number of sales transactions in each region.

+select region,
+count (*) AS Sales from [dbo].[Sales Data 1]
+group by region

-- find the highest-selling product by total sales value. select product,
+- find the highest-selling product by total sales value.

+select product,
 SUM (PRODUCTSALE) AS totalsales from [dbo].[Sales Data 1] group by product order by 2 desc

-- calculate total revenue per product. select SUM(productsale) as Shoes_Sales from [dbo].[Sales Data 1]
+- calculate total revenue per product.

+select SUM(productsale) as Shoes_Sales from [dbo].[Sales Data 1]
 where Product = 'Shoes'

-- calculate monthly sales totals for the current year. select months,
+- calculate monthly sales totals for the current year.

+select months,
 SUM (PRODUCTSALE) AS sales from [dbo].[Sales Data 1] where year = '2024'
 group by months;

 - find the top 5 customers by total purchase amount.